-In Exodus the father-in-law of Moses comes to him in the dessert to see and hear about how God led his people out of Egypt.
-Moses first spent time telling him about the wonders that took place in Egypt and after listening Jethro says: “Now I know that the Lord is greater than all other gods, for he did this to those who had treated Israel arrogantly.”
+In Exodus, the father-in-law of Moses comes to him in the desert to see and hear about how God led his people out of Egypt.
+Moses first spent time telling him about the wonders that took place in Egypt and after listening, Jethro says: “Now I know that the Lord is greater than all other gods, for he did this to those who had treated Israel arrogantly.”

-On the next days Jethro took a look at how Moses lead his people.
-Everyone with a problem and in need of advice came to Moses personally and he gave them advices on behalf of God.
+On the next days, Jethro took a look at how Moses lead his people.
+Everyone with a problem and in need of advice came to Moses personally and he gave them advice on behalf of God.
 Can you imagine all that waiting the people had to do waiting to stand before Moses and share their problems?
-Must have been incredibly frustration.
+Must have been incredibly frustrating.
 After watching Moses for a while Jethro tells him: “What you are doing is not good.
 You and these people who come to you will only wear yourselves out.”

 When less is more